Driving to Dinner Plain

 Car Parking

-Please park in designated areas at your accomodation and around the village.
-Fines will be issued for vehicles parked in no standing areas.
+Please park in designated areas at your accommodation and around the village.
+If you require additional parking to what's available at your accommodation, you can ask your accommodation provider for an Overnight Parking Permit.
+Fines will be issued for vehicles parked in no standing areas or for vehicles parked overnight in Day Parking areas.

-- Permits must be obtained from your accomodation provider and displayed when your vehicle is parked at Scrubbers End.
+Parking Permits: Overnight Parking Permits must be obtained from your accommodation provider and displayed when your vehicle is parked at Scrubbers End.